Teresa Weatherspoon: WNBA

-Weatherspoon is one of the original players of the WNBA in 1997 when she joined the New York Liberty in the WNBA's inaugural season.
-Her debut game was played on June 21, 1997, in a 67–57 win over the Los Angeles Sparks.
-In her first game, Weatherspoon recorded 3 points, 7 rebounds and 10 assists (the first player in WNBA history to record double-digit assists in a game).
+In 1997, Weatherspoon became one of the original players of the WNBA when she joined the New York Liberty for the league's inaugural season.
+Her debut game, a 67–57 win over the Los Angeles Sparks, was played on June 21, 1997.
+In that game Weatherspoon recorded 3 points, 7 rebounds and 10 assists (the first player in WNBA history to record double-digit assists in a game).
 A talented ball-handler and charismatic leader, her energetic play quickly endeared her to the fans and media in New York.
 The Liberty reached the first WNBA finals, but fell short to the Houston Comets.
 Weatherspoon was the first winner of the league's Defensive Player of the Year Award.

 The Liberty finished the 1998 season 18 - 12 behind Weatherspoon's averages of 6.8 points, 4 rebounds and 6.4 assists.
 However, the team missed the playoffs.
 Weatherspoon would win the Defensive Player of the Year Award again in 1998 becoming the first back to back recipient of the award.

 Having a similar productive season with the Liberty in 1999 (in addition to being selected as a 1999 All-Star), Weatherspoon and the team were able to make it back to the Finals with an 18 - 14 record.
 During the 1999 WNBA Finals, Weatherspoon had one of the most memorable feats in WNBA history; in Game 2 on September 4, 1999, the Liberty were down 67–65 against the Houston Comets with no timeouts left and 2.4 seconds left on the game clock after a shot made by Tina Thompson.
 After receiving the inbound pass, Weatherspoon dribbled the ball up to half court and made a game-winning shot 50 feet away from the basket to force a Game 3.
 That moment would later be referred to as "The Shot".